Skip to content

 2. Copy the genesis file to the $HOME/.nibid/config folder.

-You can get genesis from our networks endpoint with:
+You can get genesis from our cloud storage:

 (Optional) Verify Genesis File Checksum